If you have a degree in a scientific field and a knack for writing, consider becoming a freelance science writer.

-10. Track your income
+10. Track Your Income

 As the income you earn in freelancing fluctuates, it’s better to keep a record of how much you’re earning each month.
 It will help you determine your goals for the future.

-Some months, you may earn a lot more than expected, while in others, your income may drop considerably.
+In some months, you may earn a lot more than expected, while in others, your income may drop considerably.
 That’s a part of freelancing and shouldn’t discourage you from continuing your journey.

 After all, the results you get for your efforts are always worth it!